Bennyhosea/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list o current directory in long format
+Display the contents of directory in long format with user and group IDs displayed numerically and hidden files